JamesMoonIT/JamesMoonITProfile/README.md

 This is a combination of the majority of my web skills in the form of a Personal Profile.
 This is intended to be see by employers seeking my skills in Web and Application Development, as well as Full-Stack Development and UX/UI Development.
+The plan was to keep this private, but as Rivescript doesn't have any support for MVC or Core architecture, I thought to make this public and searchable under the "rivescript" tag for any developers.

 Languages used:
 - HTML